electron-userland/electron-windows-store/README.md

-      --package-description <description>    Description of the package -e, --package-executable <executablePath>  Path to the package executable -a, --assets <assetsPath>                  Path to the visual assets for the appx -m, --manifest <manifestPath>              Path to a manifest, if you want to overwri -d, --deploy <true|false>                  Should the app be deployed after creation?
+      --package-description <description>    Description of the package -e, --package-executable <executablePath>  Path to the package executable -a, --assets <assetsPath>                  Path to the visual assets for the appx -m, --manifest <manifestPath>              Path to a manifest, if you want to be overwritten -d, --deploy <true|false>                  Should the app be deployed after creation?
 ```